nwtime/ntpwww/content/en/documentation/4.2.8-series/ntp.conf.md

 The variables operate as follows:

 &emsp;<code>**allan _allan_**</code>
-: &emsp;The argument becomes the new value for the minimum Allan intercept, which is a parameter of the PLL/FLL clock discipline algorithm.
+: The argument becomes the new value for the minimum Allan intercept, which is a parameter of the PLL/FLL clock discipline algorithm.
 The value in log2 seconds defaults to 7 (1024 s), which is also the lower limit.

 &emsp;<code>**dispersion _dispersion_**</code>
-: &emsp;The argument becomes the new value for the dispersion increase rate, normally .000015 s/s.
+: The argument becomes the new value for the dispersion increase rate, normally .000015 s/s.

 &emsp;<code>**freq _freq_**</code>
-: &emsp;The argument becomes the initial value of the frequency offset in parts-per-million.
+: The argument becomes the initial value of the frequency offset in parts-per-million.
 This overrides the value in the frequency file, if present, and avoids the initial training state if it is not.

 &emsp;<code>**huffpuff _huffpuff_**</code>
-: &emsp;The argument becomes the new value for the experimental huff-n’-puff filter span, which determines the most recent interval the algorithm will search for a minimum delay.
+: The argument becomes the new value for the experimental huff-n’-puff filter span, which determines the most recent interval the algorithm will search for a minimum delay.
 The lower limit is 900 s (15 m), but a more reasonable value is 7200 (2 hours).
 There is no default, since the filter is not enabled unless this command is given.

 &emsp;<code>**panic _panic_**</code>
-: &emsp;The argument is the panic threshold, normally 1000 s.
+: The argument is the panic threshold, normally 1000 s.
 If set to zero, the panic sanity check is disabled and a clock offset of any value will be accepted.

 &emsp;<code>**step _step_**</code>
-: &emsp;The argument is the step threshold, which by default is 0.128 s.
+: The argument is the step threshold, which by default is 0.128 s.
 It can be set to any positive number in seconds.
 If set to zero, step adjustments will never occur.
 Note: The kernel time discipline is disabled if the step threshold is set to zero or greater than the default.

 &emsp;<code>**stepback _stepback_**</code>
-: &emsp;The argument is the step threshold for the backward direction, which by default is 0.128 s.
+: The argument is the step threshold for the backward direction, which by default is 0.128 s.
 It can be set to any positive number in seconds.
 If both the forward and backward step thresholds are set to zero, step adjustments will never occur.
 Note: The kernel time discipline is disabled if each direction of step threshold are either set to zero or greater than .5 second.

 &emsp;<code>**stepfwd _stepfwd_**</code>
-: &emsp;As for stepback, but for the forward direction.
+: As for stepback, but for the forward direction.

 &emsp;<code>**stepout _stepout_**</code>
-: &emsp;The argument is the stepout timeout, which by default is 900 s.
+: The argument is the stepout timeout, which by default is 900 s.
 It can be set to any positive number in seconds.
 If set to zero, the stepout pulses will not be suppressed.

 <code>**writevar _assocID\ name_ _=_ _value_ _[,...]_**</code>
 : Write (create or update) the specified variables.
 If the `assocID` is zero, the variablea re from the system variables name space, otherwise they are from the peer variables name space.
 The `assocID` is required, as the same name can occur in both name spaces.